ximfac/ximfac/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Sibintek
+- 🔭 I’m currently working in NLMK group
-- 🌱 I’m currently learning SQL, Deep Learning instruments and so on
+- 🌱 I’m currently learning ML instruments
-- ⚡ Quote: In order for your words not to divarage with your deeds, you need to be silent and do nothing -->
+- ⚡ Quote: In order for your words do not to divarage with your deeds, you need to be silent and do nothing -->